 The Hebrew word there is charam simply meaning destroyed.
 It certainly does not specifically state all Agagites were destroyed, and the context of other passages makes clear that was not the case.

 The critic also mistakenly misinterprets 1 Samuel 27:8-9 as indicating the utter destruction of the Amalekites, which is also not mentioned.
 The lands themselves were destroyed with those in them, but the nation of the Amalekites apparently had Amalekites outside, perhaps on journeys, who returned afterwards.

 Similarly, 1 Samuel 30 does not describe a complete destruction of the Amalekites also, simply a confrontation with a band or "company" of the Amalekites.
 This too is a false accusation by the critic.

 |“||1 Samuel 15:15 And David said to him, Canst thou bring me down to this company?
 And he said, Swear unto me by God, that thou wilt neither kill me, nor deliver me into the hands of my master, and I will bring thee down to this company.||”|

+Dan Barker of FFRF claims there is a contradiction here and makes the following comments (italicized): Don Morgan's list at Infidels also claims this is a contradiction (passages are included with those mentioned by FFRF).
 Jim Meritt of Infidels includes on his "List of Biblical Contradictions" the question, "[Does] God change?"
 The EvilBible also makes this claim.
-Don Morgan's list also claims this is a contradiction.

 James 1:17 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.